Xeverous/filter_spirit/README.md

 LICENSE file in the main directory of the repository applies to any file, unless otherwise specified.

-Contact me if you are interested in work on or using this project but need or require a more permissive license.
+Contact me if you are interested in work on or using this project but got any concerns in regards to usage or licensing.